AU Redundancy Pay Calculator

 What is the redundancy pay tax-free limit for 2025–26?

-For FY 2025-26 the ATO genuine redundancy tax-free limit is $13,100 base + $6,552 per completed year of continuous service.
-This is indexed annually.
-It applies only to genuine redundancy payments made to employees under age pension age (67).
-The limit covers combined redundancy pay and any notice paid in lieu.
+For 2025–26 the ATO genuine redundancy tax-free limit is $13,100 base + $6,552 per completed year of continuous service.
+It's indexed each year and applies only to genuine redundancy for employees under age-pension age (67).

-How many weeks of redundancy pay am I entitled to in Australia?
+How many weeks of redundancy pay am I entitled to?

 Is redundancy pay taxed in Australia?

-For a genuine redundancy, the amount up to the ATO tax-free limit is completely tax-free.
-Any excess is taxed as an ETP at 32% (under preservation age 60) or 17% (at or above 60) — both lower than normal marginal rates.
-Non-genuine redundancy receives no tax-free component and the entire payment is taxed as an ETP.
+For a genuine redundancy, the amount up to the tax-free limit is completely tax-free.
+Any excess is taxed as an ETP at 32% (under preservation age 60) or 17% (at or above 60), up to the $260,000 ETP cap for 2025–26; amounts above the cap are taxed at the top marginal rate.
+A non-genuine redundancy gets no tax-free component.

 What is a genuine redundancy under the Fair Work Act?

-A genuine redundancy requires three conditions: (1) the employer no longer needs anyone to perform your role; (2) the employer followed any consultation obligations in the applicable award or enterprise agreement; and (3) it was not reasonable to redeploy you within the business or an associated entity.
-All three must be met to qualify for the tax-free component.
+Three conditions must all be met: the employer no longer needs anyone to do your job; the employer followed any consultation obligations in the applicable award or agreement; and it wasn't reasonable to redeploy you within the business or an associated entity.

 Do small businesses have to pay redundancy in Australia?